39th Annual Neyaashiinigmiing Traditional Pow Wow

 According to Young Spirit’s drum keeper Jacob Faithful, the group is most happy when they have their families and kids singing and traveling with the group.
 The group can sum up much of its outlook with this statement – “Life is precious and we all have a choice about how we use our time here on Mother Earth.”

-Pow wow Photo drop from 2023!
+Pow Wow Photos from 2023!

-Thank you to all that submitted pictures taken from the Neyaashiinigmiing 38th Annual Traditional Powwow that took place on August 18-20, 2023!
+Thank you to all that submitted pictures taken from the 38th Annual Neyaashiinigmiing Traditional Powwow that took place on August 18-20, 2023!